sleepingfelisnigripes/JavasScript-Basic/README.md

-# Java
+# JavaScript
-This part is a review to Javascript basic knowledge.
+This is a review to Javascript basic knowledge.
 This note is following the video [here &rarr;](https://www.youtube.com/watch?v=SBmSRK3feww&list=PLEPye7A7EcQZrT3VSBb7jtxnxIfY3yyG6&index=3)

-## JavasScript-Basic
+## JavasScript Basic

 ### What is JavaScript?
 1. A technology that we use to create websites.
 (A website is like youtube.com or amazon.com, is how we access website on our computer).